Cooking with Oils: What's Healthy, and What's Not

-There are a few more healthy oils to consider.
-These aren’t quite as popular as ghee, olive, coconut or avocado oil:
+There are also a few more healthy oils to consider, which aren’t quite as popular as ghee, olive, coconut or avocado oil:

 Flaxseed or hemp oil

-Flaxseed oil comes from flax seeds.
-They take the seeds and cold press them to yield oil.
-These are known for their low heat cooking oils and you can use it for salad dressings, dips, and sauces.
+For flaxseed oil and hemp oil, they take the seeds and cold press them to yield oil.
+These are low heat cooking oils and you can use them for salad dressings, dips, and sauces.
 Both are high in omega-3 fatty acids and fiber and they have lots of proteins.
 However, they are not good for high heat cooking; they’re called “no to low heat oils”.
-They are great in raw applications and can be used in baking but are not an option to use when cooking over direct heat like sautéing vegetables or meats.
+They are great in raw applications and can be used in baking but are not a good option to use when cooking over direct heat like sautéing vegetables or meats.

-Flax seed oil also contains alpha linolenic acid or ALA, particular omega-3 fatty acids.
-It works to prevent heart disease and inflammation.
+Flaxseed oil also contains alpha linolenic acid or ALA, particular omega-3 fatty acids, which help prevent heart disease and inflammation.
 In fact one teaspoon of flaxseed oil contains a daily recommended dose of necessary ALA.